 So, you spent hours (probably days) researching which wedding vendors could make your wedding dreams a reality.
 But now as you get closer to the wedding, you’re finding yourself second-guessing your decision.
 Whether they aren’t living up to your expectations or drop the ball with increasing consistency, you may want a way out of a relationship with a vendor.
 Breaking up with anyone is awkward, and a signed contract definitely doesn’t help.
 Here’s how to gracefully part ways with a vendor so that you don’t end up getting screwed.

 TIP: Get matched with wedding vendors you can trust now on Zola.
-Answer a few questions and we'll do some match-making to help you find your perfect wedding vendors—all vetted by our team of experts.
+Answer a few questions and we'll do some match-making to help you find your perfect wedding vendors.

 In some cases, it takes some time to realize that you and your vendor are just not on the same page—and will never get there.
 Ending things with a vendor is messy and risky, though, so you should only do it if absolutely necessary.
 In other words, it’s ill-advised to keep booking vendors and then simply changing your mind.
 In fact, we staunchly recommend against that strategy.